MathiasMagambo/whale/README.md

 # whale

-A Matrix terminal-inspired chat application that interfaces with the DeepSeek AI API.
-Features include a retro CRT aesthetic, file uploads for context, chat history management, and a customizable system prompt.
-Built with React (frontend) and Express (backend).
+A Matrix terminal-inspired chat application that interfaces with the DeepSeek AI API (may add other models later).
+Wanted a better chat interface for my llm chats so why not?

 ### Screenshots
 <p style="display: flex; gap: 10px;">